Sandiego17/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	Script > chgrp school hello
 #14 - Write a script that changes the owner to "vincent" and the group owner to staff for all the files and directories in the woking directory.
 	Script > chown -R vincent:staff .
+#15 - Write a script that changes the owner and the group owner of "hello" to "vincenet" and "staff" respectively.
+The file "hello" is in the working directory.
+The file "hello" is a symbolic link.
+	Script > chown -h vincent:staff _hello